Canner/WrenAI/README.md

 - [Top 4 Challenges using RAG with LLMs to Query Database (Text-to-SQL) and how to solve it.](https://blog.getwren.ai/4-key-technical-challenges-using-rag-with-llms-to-query-database-text-to-sql-and-how-to-solve-it-5d5a3d6682e5)
 - [How do you use LangChain to build a Text-to-SQL solution?
 What are the challenges?
 How to solve it?](https://blog.getwren.ai/how-do-you-use-langchain-to-build-a-text-to-sql-solution-what-are-the-challenges-how-to-solve-it-b6d9c66aa038)
 - [What we learned from Pinterest’s Text-to-SQL solution?](https://blog.getwren.ai/what-we-learned-from-pinterests-text-to-sql-solution-840fa5840635)

-## 🤞 Design Philosophies

-We have some core design philosophies that were used when developing WrenAI.

-- **Explainability**: WrenAI ensures that every SQL query generated in natural language is accurate, concise, and reliable.
-- **Interoperability**: WrenAI enables users to query data from multiple sources without dealing with the complexities of different data formats and dialects, providing a standard interface across different sources.
-- **Interactive Experience**: WrenAI is designed to engage users in a dialogue, clarifying their queries and refining results in real time.
-- **Continuous Learning**: WrenAI will proactively learn through ongoing query history, feedback, and interactions.
-Incorporating new patterns, information, and data structures into our LLM knowledge base.

 ## 🚧 Project Status